Akshaykviit023/video-chat-application-using-docker/README.md

 ## Overview

 This is a video calling application built for experimenting socket.
-You can use this app to call other people.
+You can use this app to make video calls to other people.

 ## Requirements